Patella Baja or patella infera is an abnormally low lying patella [compare with patella alta, the high riding patella].

-Proximal transfer of tibial tubercle is allows for early mobilization to prevent the recurrence.
-But the extensor mechanism changes that could occur with proximal transfer is a concern.
+Proximal transfer of tibial tubercle allows for early mobilization to prevent the recurrence.
+But the extensor mechanism changes that could occur with the proximal transfer is a concern.

 Lengthening of Patellar Tendon

-It is done by weither using contralateral contralateral bone tendon bone graft or allografts.
+It is done by either using the contralateral bone tendon bone graft or allografts.

 Conventional z-plasty is convenient but weakens the tendon.
 V-Y lengthening and frontal lengthening is also reported.